Click here for our latest Residential Ofsted report

 We work together to ensure that all students develop their resilience, communication, knowledge, independence, self-esteem, confidence and self-awareness so they can be fully active members of society.

-We are ambitious for all of our students, and we work with them to help them succeed.
+We are ambitious for all of our students, and we work with them, and their families and carers, to help them succeed.

 We are committed to:

 empowering our students to understand their needs; identifying when they need support and requesting it.

 implementing good practice that promotes and sustains the wellbeing of our students.